-The Council prepares the Strategic Plan alongside the Medium-Term Financial Strategy over a coinciding 4 year period.
-The Strategic Plan is disaggregated into a Delivery Plan over rolling 2 year periods with an accompanying two year budget.
-The Council further prepares an annual budget as discussed in the annual budget setting process below.
-The Council maintains risk registers and may elevate risks to the Strategic Risk Register which is presented for review to the Cabinet and Audit Committee three times a year.
+The Council prepares the Strategic Plan alongside the Medium-Term Financial Strategy over a coinciding four year period.
+The Strategic Plan is disaggregated into a Delivery Plan over rolling two year periods with an accompanying two year budget.
+The Council further prepares an annual budget which is the responsibility of the Section 151 officer.
+Directors report monthly to the Section 151 officer on spend to enable monitoring of the budget which is reported quarterly to the Cabinet to allow for adjustments of resources as required.